Strongly vertex-reinforced jump process on a complete graph: Introduction

 \section{Introduction}

 Let $G=(V,E)$ be a finite connected, undirected graph without loops, where $V=\{1,2,...,d\}$ and $E$ respectively stand for the set of vertices and the set of edges.
-We consider a continuous time jump process $X$ on the vertices of $G$ such that the law of $X$ satisfies the following condition: \begin{enumerate} \item[i.] at time $t\le 0$, the local time at each vertex $v\in V$ has a positive initial value $\ell^{(v)}_0$, \item[ii.] at time $t>0$, given the natural filtration $\mathcal{F}_t$ generated by $\{X_{s},s\le t\}$, the probability that there is a jump from $X_t$ during $(t,t+h]$ to a neighbour $v$ of $X_t$ (i.e. $\{v,X_t\}\in E$) is given by
+We consider a continuous-time jump process $X$ on the vertices of $G$ such that the law of $X$ satisfies the following condition: \begin{enumerate} \item[i.] at time $t\le 0$, the local time at each vertex $v\in V$ has a positive initial value $\ell^{(v)}_0$, \item[ii.] at time $t>0$, given the $\sigma$-field $\mathcal{F}_t$ generated by $\{X_{s},s\le t\}$, the probability that there is a jump from $X_t$ during $(t,t+h]$ to a neighbour $v$ of $X_t$ (i.e. $\{v,X_t\}\in E$) is given by

 as $h\to 0$, where $w:[0,\infty)\to(0,\infty)$ is a weight function. \end{enumerate}